Partners for Postsecondary Success

 • Foster college-going norms supported by peers and trusted adults

-• Dual enrollment/Early College High Schools (on-ground, online options), AP credit
+• Dual enrollment and Early College High Schools (on-ground, online options), AP credit

 • Take college placement exam in high school